BrandonHannan/SoftwareFrameworksAssignment/README.md

     - HTTP Response: The server returns a 200 OK response with the new user object but without the password and a valid: true flag.

-6. Client Update: The AuthenticationService receives the success response, stores the new user's credentials in localStorage, and the Notification Service will display a success message indicating that the new user has been created and the "SuperAdmin" user will return back to the account compononet page.
+6. Client Update: The AuthenticationService receives the success response, and the Notification Service will display a success message indicating that the new user has been created and the "SuperAdmin" user will return back to the account compononet page.

 <strong>Adding a User to a Group</strong>
 1. Client (Admin's Browser): An admin views the pending requests in the GroupsComponent.
 They click the "Review